kevinpapst/AdminLTEBundle/Resources/docs/migration_guide.md

 The following files were removed, please check your references:

-- all demo classes, files and configs
+- all demo classes, files and configs (replaced by the [demo application](https://github.com/kevinpapst/AdminLTEBundle-Demo))
 - class: WidgetHelper
 - class: ExceptionController
 - class: DefaultController